Table of Contents

 Chat App Protocols

-If you’re building chat from scratch, you’ll also need to decide which back-end protocol you’ll rely on to transmit messages.
+If you create a messaging app from scratch, you’ll need to decide which back-end protocol you’ll rely on to transmit messages.
 One popular open-source option is the Extensible Messaging and Presence Protocol (XMPP), which powers WhatsApp and has a rich community of developers sharing support and sample projects.
 Others prefer the newer Message Queue Telemetry Transport (MQTT) protocol over XMPP, in part because it doesn't require messages to be formatted as XML documents.
 WebRTC is a promising newer protocol that supports voice, video, and generic data transmission between peers.
 Though WebRTC can be fairly complicated to learn, it’s becoming popular as a component in services designed to support high-quality multimedia streaming and video calls, such as dolby.io.

 Message Markup Language (MML)